-Subcommittees will be created and approved by Committees as necessary to achieve the for Subcommittee creation consideration.
+Subcommittees will be created and approved by Committees as necessary to achieve the Committee's Work Plan.
+Any voting Committee member may submit a proposal to the Committee for Subcommittee creation consideration.
 The Committee Work Plan will identify each Subcommittee, purpose, and delegated decision-making authority, if any.